Congratulations to the 2023 Winner: Andrew Sharpe

 The Mike McCracken Award for Economic Statistics recognizes theoretical and applied contributions to the development or use of economic statistics in Canada.

 Recognized accomplishments may include development of the framework and concepts underlying economic measurement, new data sources, statistical or econometric tools or relevant information technology as well as contributions to the management, policy relevance, access or public understanding of official economic statistics.

-The Award was established in 2010 and was initially awarded annually.
-Beginning in 2017, it will be awarded every two years.
+The Award was established in 2010 and is now awarded every two years.
 It is endorsed by the Canadian Economics Association (CEA) and is presented at its annual meetings.

 For the Winner

-The award is for $2,000 as sponsored by the Canadian Economics Association, the journal Canadian Public Policy/Analyse de politiques and a generous contribution in 2017 from the McCracken family, who thank Alice Nakamura for her initial sponsorship.
+The award is for $2,000 as sponsored by the Canadian Economics Association, the journal Canadian Public Policy/Analyse de politiques and a generous contribution in 2017 from the McCracken family.

 About Mike McCracken